stevenvergenz/html-palette/README.md

 *Default*: `false`

 When disabled the trigger will not bring up the color picker when clicked.
+In the Angular.js binding, this is a watched expression.

 ### popupEdge